B4rtekk1/Skysync/README.md

-# ServApp - File Management Application
+# SkySync - File Management Application

 ## Overview

-ServApp is a modern file management application built with Flutter that provides secure file storage, sharing, and management capabilities.
+SkySync is a modern file management application built with Flutter that provides secure file storage, sharing and management capabilities.
 The application features a comprehensive error handling system, multi-language support, and an intuitive user interface.

 ## Features